-NetLogo runs on Windows 10, Windows 8, Windows 7 and Vista.
+NetLogo runs on Windows 11, 10, 8, 7, and Vista.
 NetLogo 5.2.1 was the last version to support Windows XP and Windows 2000.

-The NetLogo installer for Windows includes Java 8 for NetLogo's private use only.
+The NetLogo installer for Windows includes Java 17 for NetLogo's private use only.
 Other programs on your computer are not affected.
+NetLogo can run using a different Java installed on your system of version 11 or higher.